DOV-Vlaanderen/pydov/docs/quickstart.rst

             propertyname='diepte_tot_m', literal='2000')
     )

 To query on location, we use location objects and spatial filters from the pydov.util.location module.
-For example, to request all boreholes in a given bounding box, we would use the following ``location`` parameter:
+For example, to request all boreholes in a given bounding box, we would use the following ``location`` parameter.
+But mind that a large bounding box without a further refinement of the request could yield a large amount of data with concurrent processing time:

 ::

     from pydov.util.location import Within, Box

     dataframe = boringsearch.search(
-        location=Within(Box(94720, 186910, 112220, 202870))
+        location=Within(Box(108720, 186910, 112220, 202870))
     )

 Attribute queries can be combined with location filtering by specifying both parameters in the search call: